zorn/coursedreamers.com/content/posts/2023/8/30/interactive-feedback-and-tutorial-hell/index.md

 ![The detail view of a blank page Certification Project](certification-project-detail.png)

 After working through the smaller, hand-held, interactive course modules, freeCodeCamp gives the students a blank-page project where, on their own, they have to solve the stated problem.
 The platform continues to run automated tests to verify the solution, but the page starts empty.
 Working through an empty blank page is excellent practice for what these students will face in the real world.

 To help your students gain authentic confidence, you must allow them to fail, get messy, and learn from their mistakes.
-I think these kinds of "mini-bosses" (as they describe the design pattern internally) is an excellent approach.
+These kinds of "mini-bosses" (as they describe the design pattern internally) are an excellent approach.

-When crafting your empty-page projects, I suggest primarily relying on the previously taught concepts, but sprinkling in some adjacent ideas is also helpful.

-For example, lets imagine you just taught people about using the [Elixir Enum module](https://hexdocs.pm/elixir/Enum.html) to `map/2` a list into something else.
+When crafting your empty-page projects, I suggest primarily relying on the previously taught concepts but sprinkling in some adjacent ideas.
+For example, imagine you just taught people about using the [Elixir Enum module](https://hexdocs.pm/elixir/Enum.html) to `map/2` a list into something else.
 In your student problem, maybe nudge the student towards adjacent functions like `filter/2`.
 Perhaps you can describe the problem without directly linking to the specific new function docs or only provide the link in a hidden hint (if needed).

 The goal here is twofold.
 One, you want the students to be able to use their creativity to fill in the blanks.
 Two, you want the students to get comfortable browsing the language documentation to find their answers.

 **Teaching a student how to find answers is arguably more critical than the raw facts of your course.**

-If you offer your course alongside your personal teaching availability,  consider a workflow where the student submits these projects as homework for manual critique.
+If you offer your course alongside personal teaching availability, consider a workflow where the student submits these projects as homework for manual critique.
 Even with a working solution, encourage the student to attach questions about code that works, but it may be more clunky than it could be.

 In a non-beginner space, you might even encourage students to share solutions with each other.
-It can be helpful for a single student to observe how others students solved the same problem and could even kickoff a productive discussion of style amongst the students.
+It can be helpful for a single student to observe how other students solved the same problem and kick off a productive discussion of style amongst the students.

 ***

 Hopefully, this post helped you brainstorm some non-consumption ideas for your course.

-If you want to check more emotion on the topic of tutorial hell, you can [find lots of emotional discussions on Reddit][2] from other students.
+If you want to research the topic of "tutorial hell," you can [find lots of emotional discussions on Reddit][2].

 [2]: https://www.reddit.com/r/learnprogramming/search/?q=tutorial%20hell